zatton/Rythm.js/README.md

 Adding new dance type
 ---------

-In v2.0.x adding a new dance type is pretty easy
+In v2.2.x adding a new dance type is pretty easy
 + Create a new file in `src\dances`
 + This file must export your custom dance type function
++ This file must export a reset function

 For example, here is the content of `jump.js file`